themeteorchef/building-a-blog-with-react/building-a-blog-with-react.md

 });
 ```

 Yep, pretty simple!
 Here, we're not doing much.
 First, we [check](https://themeteorchef.com/snippets/using-the-check-package/) that the value we get from the client is an `Object`.
 Next, we assign the value of `post._id` to a variable `postId` and then delete it from the main `post` object (we don't want to include this in the value we pass to our `upsert` below).
+Finally, we perform an `upsert` on our `Posts` collection, passing in our post's contents via a MongoDB `$set` method.
+Why use an `upsert` here?

+Well, remember that when creating our new posts, we didn't set a content or tags field.
+With an upsert, we get the best of doing an update and an insert.
+If a field doesn't exist on the object we're trying to update, the upsert will create it for us.
+If it already exists, it will just update the value!
+This means that we don't have to fight with missing fields conflicting with those that already exist.
+We just call an `upsert` and let Mongo handle the stick parts for us.

+Awesome.
+At this point, we've got our posts inserting and everything wired up for admins.
+Next, let's focus on getting posts output for our readers.
+This will be much simpler and should go pretty fast!

 ### Listing posts in the index (and tag pages)

 ### Wrap up & summary